May 16, 2010

 The plan is to have the car repainted when I'm done.
 I thought I would remove the engine so the engine bay could be painted.
 While the car is gone I could work on the engine.
 So I had planned on putting the supercharger on at that time.
 However, I needed to make sure it would fit under the hood.
 So I decided to put the big parts on the engine.

 So there it is.
 What I can say at this time is that I recommend against using the supercharger.
-While this is the only thing that's going to get me above the 200HP mark, it really makes installing the engine more difficult and I think I mentioned before that it more or less prevents you from using the valuable strut tower brace.
+While this is the only thing that's going to get me above the 200HP mark, it really makes installing the engine more difficult and I think I mentioned before that it more or less prevents me from using the valuable strut tower brace.

 The supercharger may have helped solve one issue though.
 It doesn't have that little bump in the back that was interfering with the firewall.
 You can see in this view how flat it is across the back (bottom in the picture).